 The game was designed during the COVID-19 Pandemic and all testing was done in a MURAL Board with a human facilitator.
-A paper describing the design process and play test data is underway, the following documents represent the Appendix:
+A paper describing the design process and play test data was published in SIGCSE 2024 (open access), the following documents represent the Appendix:

 Conflicts in content moderation are ever changing and reach far beyond the borders of the United States.
 If you are part of a class or workshop that would like to make new cards like an extension pack, feel free to use this template.